alrick19/SummitRush/README.md

 All of our sprites and tiles were hand-made using [Aseprite](https://www.aseprite.org) and can be found in the [Sprites folder](/Assets/Sprites/)

-Made with ❤️ by Group 33 – Concordia Studio
+Made with ❤️ by Group 33 – Concordia Studio (Will & Alrick)